mazwat/mazwat.github.io/final-submission-preparation.md

 ## Peer Review

 Please be aware that a peer review will take place **next week (monday).** Your project should be in a form for your peers to review it and provide appraisal to support you when you submit your final work.
-Ideally you should have functioning prototype and a well formed repo at this stage.
+Ideally you should have a **functioning prototype** and a **well formed repo** at this stage.

 If you still have questions about your upcoming submissions please don't hesitate to ask me.